Are you good at physics and maths and interested in working with air and spacecraft? Then, you can pursue a career as an Aerospace Engineer.

 Defence forces such as the Australian Army, Royal Australian Air Force, and Royal Australian Navy

-Renowned design and manufacturing companies, such as Boeing Australia, Lockheed Martin, Qantas Airlines, BAE Systems Australia, Airbus, and Australian Aerospace.
+Renowned design and manufacturing companies include Boeing Australia, Lockheed Martin, Qantas Airlines, BAE Systems Australia, Airbus, and Australian Aerospace.

-Airworthiness organizations, such as the Department of Defence or Civil Aviation Safety Authority
+Airworthiness organisations, such as the Department of Defence or Civil Aviation Safety Authority

 Government aerospace laboratory